550 Wellington St., Entertainment District

 Chubby’s Jamaican Kitchen

-104 Portland St., Fashion District
+104 Portland St., Entertainment District

 Toronto’s diversity of ethnic communities mean that you can probably pick any country on a map and find at least a handful of outstanding restaurant options specializing in its cuisine—including Jamaica.
 Chubby’s, in the city’s Fashion District, is known for its authentic jerk chicken and small bites, the best of which include salt fish fritters with a mango-lime-papaya salsa and spicy jerk chips made of plantains and taro.
 The interior is bright and cheerful thanks to tropical floral prints everywhere.